3603 Juniper Hills Street

 Amenities

 Wonderful Brushy Creek Area home.
-Lobby & entryway leads to 1st bedroom at front home complete with wood shutter blinds, formal dining leads to walk-through gourmet kitchen complete with stainless steel appliances, dark wood cabinets and a nice breakfast bar that connects to open living room with a gorgeous log fireplace.
-Shaded backyard perfect for entertaining.
-Large bedrooms!
-Master suite offers double vanity sinks, large walk in closet, garden tub and seperate shower.
+Grand entryway leads to office/study at front home complete with wood shutter blinds, formal dining leads to walk-through gourmet kitchen complete with stainless steel appliances, marble countertops, and a nice breakfast bar that connects to charming living room w/ gas fireplace.
+Shaded backyard is perfect for entertaining, bedrooms are a great size, and the master bath boasts an oasis to relax in once your move is complete.